krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 Definition lists are for assigning definitions to terms.

 Start a definition list with a normal paragraph directly followed by a line with a definition maker.
 A definition marker is a colon that can be optionally indented three spaces maximum.
-Following the definition makrer is at least one tab or one space.
+Following the definition marker is at least one tab or one space.
 Then type the definition of the term.The definition marker and the previous paragraph may optionally be separated by a blank line.
-Whitespace is stripped from the beginning of the first defintion line.
+Whitespace is stripped from the beginning of the first definition line.
 Each line of the previous paragraph is interpreted as a term and each line is separately contained as a span-level element.

 For example: